NAV

 _mfq.push(["config", "autoStart", false]);

-If you for some reason don't want Mouseflow to start recording immediately when a user enters a page, you can set the "autoStart" configuration to false.
+If you don't want Mouseflow to start recording immediately when a user enters a page, you can set the "autoStart" configuration to false.
 When at some point you would like the recording to start, use the mouseflow.start() call which is explained below.

 Start recording